Pay with Vipps and Klarna

 What is needle felting?
 Needle felting equipment?

 Basic information for beginners.
-You use carded wool and a needle with barbs to get the wool felted together, the more you stab the tighter the wool felted.
-It's a bit like building with building blocks, but with wool and a super-pointed felting needle.
+You use carded wool and a needle with barbs to make the wool felt together, the more you poke, the tighter the wool will be felted.
+It's a bit like building with building blocks, but with wool and a super-sharp felting needle.

 What you need is: